tazama-lf/docs/README.md

  - Value of transaction
  - Previous relationship with recipient

-With the output from these rules an assessment is made to determine if there is sufficient evidence of the DFSP customer falling victim to a phishing scam.
+With the output from these rules an assessment is made to determine if there is sufficient evidence of the FSP customer falling victim to a phishing scam.
 The explicit identification of the contributing rules will later be able to assist a Financial Crime Analyst in investigating suspicious behaviour, but also in the reduction of unnecessary investigations.

 If a suspicious transaction is identified, there are a number of actions that can be considered.
 If the accumulated evidence of suspicious behaviour in the transaction is considered:

- - **High** - the transaction can be interdicted (blocked) immediately, with an alert sent to the DFSP transacting and/or case management platforms;
+ - **High** - the transaction can be interdicted (blocked) immediately, with an alert sent to the FSP transacting and/or case management platforms;
  - **Moderate** - an investigation alert to a case management platform can be created once the evaluation of all the typologies are complete;
  - **Low** - the transaction will pass without intervention, but the evaluation outcome will be stored for future retrieval.